Sales Approach: Hard and Fast vs. Soft and Slow

 I am an advocate of quality products delivered with quality service with zero compromise, so the slow approach is much more appealing to me.
 I appreciate the stability of the customer base that comes along with it and I don’t mind investing the time to provide the added value.
 That said, I would like to hear what you have to say.
 I know both have pros and cons, so which one works for you?
 Or, if you have not started yet, which one will you implement and why?

-2 thoughts on “Sales Approach: Hard and Fast vs. Soft and Slow”
+2 responses to “Sales Approach: Hard and Fast vs. Soft and Slow”

 Your email address will not be published.
 Required fields are marked *